Navigating Gift Vouchers for Directors and Employees: Understanding Tax Implications with SARS

 Occasional Gifts:

-This helps in reinforcing the perception that the vouchers are not part of their compensation but rather a sporadic gift.
+This helps reinforce the perception that the vouchers are not part of their compensation but rather a sporadic gift.

 Not Part of the Contractual Agreement: